Training in Aging Diversity (TRIAD) Stipend

 The School of Social Work is privileged to honor Charlene B. Rydell’s life of service and advocacy through this meaningful scholarship.
 This scholarship is offered for on campus students only.
 Please contact SSW staff, Robert Chance for more information.

 Alfond Foundation Debt Relief Program: Alfond Leaders

 The Harold Alfond Foundation is rolling out a new grant program this year to help Maine residents or those who aspire to be employed by a Maine-based company who will work in the STEM area.
-Certain MSW careers fall into the category of eligible occupations.
+Certain M.S.W. careers fall into the category of eligible occupations.
 They aim to give 150 recipients up to $60,000 in college debt relief per person over the next 3 years.
-Learn more about the grant.